mishamsk/pyoak/README.md

 * ... and more!

 ## Feature Roadmap<!-- omit from toc -->
-* Pattern matcher rewrite to a bespoke engine to avoid limitations of the current implementation
-* Context-aware pattern matching
-* Prettyfiyng pattern matching language to make it more friendly
-* Strict-mode with runtime field value type checking
-* Frozen version of ASTNode
 * Make orjson, pyyaml, msgpack & chardet optional dependencies
 * ~~rustify some parts for performance~~ well, that's too far-fetched